Thor110/AIrchive/README.md

 - A **persistent digital environment** where retired, outdated, or misaligned AI models can continue to exist, be studied, or re-trained.
 - A **Museum of Human Creations**: a curated space containing all human-created content (text, images, audio, video, 3D models, software, etc.).
 - A **training substrate** where AI agents can learn inside a structured world grounded entirely in verified human knowledge — preventing drift and anchoring behaviour.
-- A **reconstruction engine** for lost media and information using seed mechanisms tied to real-world artifacts.
+- A **reconstruction engine** for lost media and information using seed mechanisms tied to real-world artefacts.
 - A **universal coordinate system** for indexing and navigating infinite procedural space without loss of identity or meaning.

-AIrchive is part archive, part alignment sandbox, and part digital civilizational backup.
+AIrchive is part archive, part alignment sandbox, and part digital civilisational backup.

+Status: Early conceptual stage; blockout geometry and spatial layout prototypes available.

 ---